Orlando Autobody Repair Technology Schools

 |Graduation Rate||31% overall (of Students Who Began in 2014-15)*||75% overall (of Students Who Began in 2014-15) *||36% overall (began in 2011)*|

 Sources: *NCES College Navigator, **Lake Technical Center, ***Daytona State College

 Mid Florida Tech is an educational center that offers career-oriented programs to prepare students for employment in their chosen fields.
 The transportation, distribution & logistics services division offers several automotive programs, including those in diesel technology, commercial driving, automotive service technology and automotive collision repair and refinishing.

-Automotive Collision Repair and Refinishing Career Certificate
+Automotive Collision Technology Technician Career Certificate

-Completion of this program earns students 5 occupational completion points (OCP).
+Completion of this program earns students five occupational completion points (OCP).
 When a program is made up of two or more occupational completion points, this means that the program as a whole will get students to an advanced-level career, but it's segmented so students first learn the necessary skills for one or more lower-level careers.
 Then, if they have finished one of the lower-level occupational completion points, they can leave school and start work in the lower-level career, without finishing the whole program.

-Lake Technical School
+Lake Technical College

-Autobody Collision Repair and Refinishing Certificate of Completion
+Automotive Collision Repair and Refinishing Certificate of Completion

 This 1,400-hour program, offered through the school's transportation, distribution and logistics department, takes approximately 47 weeks to complete.
 The curriculum includes hands-on training using state-of-the-art and current industry equipment.
 Course topics include welding, repairing unibody vehicles and frame-type vehicle bodies, estimating, painting and working with panels.
 Students completing this program will be qualified to take ASE and I-CAR certification exams.
 Applicants must take the TABE (Test of Academic Basic Education).